nikitfornoles/MobApp-Final/README.md

 # MobApp-Final
-TO play the game go to:
+To play the game go to:
 https://nikitfornoles.github.io/MobApp-Final/